alexpiti/MLSWG/README.md

 ## Various Useful Notes

-* Isotropic materials are only considered, but anisotropic uniaxial ones can also be studied provided that their optical axis is aligned with one of the principal cartesian ones and the user carefully specifies the refractive index (ordinary or extraordinary) for the specific mode-polarization (TE or TM).
+* Isotropic materials are only considered, but **anisotropic uniaxial** materials can also be studied provided that their optical axis is aligned with one of the principal cartesian ones and the user carefully specifies the RI (ordinary or extraordinary) for the specific mode-polarization (TE or TM).

-* The effective index method (EIM) can be used, in conjunction with MLSWG, to approximately study the modes in 2D waveguides.
+* The **effective index method** (EIM) can be used, in conjunction with MLSWG, to approximately study the modes in 2D waveguides.
 More details can be found [here](https://www.computational-photonics.eu/eims.html) (click on `Details' in the top-bar).

-* As the `leap-frog' algorithm used to find all roots/modes is not fully deterministic, in some difficult cases (e.g. multi-mode waveguides with multiple and/or thick slabs), the solver might miss some modes; rerunning the code and/or using different neSL inputs helps.
+* As the `leap-frog' algorithm used by MLSWG to **find all roots/modes** is not fully deterministic, in some difficult cases (e.g. multi-mode waveguides with multiple and/or thick slabs), the solver might miss some modes; re-executing the code and/or using different neSL inputs helps.

-* Plasmonic (SPP) modes are trickier for MLSWG to automatically handle.
-Do note that TM polarization is specificially required, and a narrow and careful neSL choice is advised.
-As a last-ditch, switch whichNeffsToOutput from 0 to 2 (line ~97 in the MLSWG m-file).
+* **Plasmonic (SPP) modes** are trickier for MLSWG to automatically handle.
+Do note that TM polarization is specifically required, and a narrow and careful neSL choice is advised.
+As a last-ditch, switch variable `whichNeffsToOutput' from 0 to 2 (line ~97 in the MLSWG m-file).

-* Partially inspired by Dr. Hammer's [OMS](https://www.computational-photonics.eu/oms.html), which does not support complex-valued refractive indices (nor scripting or editing, of course).
+* This solver was partially inspired by Dr. Hammer's [OMS](https://www.computational-photonics.eu/oms.html), which does not support complex-valued refractive indices (nor scripting or editing, of course).